Overcoming the Most Common Problems Obtaining Italian Citizenship

 Appealing or Challenging the Denial of Your Application

-It is becoming more common to challenge a denial of citizenship in Italian courts, based on recent decisions that allowed many people descended from Italian women born before 1948 to become citizens on a case by case basis.
+It is becoming more common to challenge a denial of citizenship in Italian courts, based on recent decisions that allowed many people descended from Italian women born before 1948 to become citizens on a case-by-case basis.
 Italian courts have shown leniency for those whose ancestors were naturalized without their consent or knowledge.
 Even the long waiting periods to obtain a consulate appointment have allowed some applicants to receive their Italian citizenship through the court system rather than through a consulate.

 So while the most effective path for most people who are eligible is to submit a complete and accurate application to their local consulate, there are other options open to those who may be denied based on inaccurate documents, long waiting periods, or laws that many consider to be antiquated.
 Speaking with specialists in dual Italian citizenship will help you have the best chance of approval by your consulate and provide immediate assistance should your first application be denied.